THE ULTIMATE PURPOSE OF PRAYER

 The believers are already conformed to Christ in their born-again spirits, but not yet in their souls (mind, will and emotions) and their bodies.
 Prayer is one of God’s vital means of transforming us into Christlikeness in every aspect of our lives (2 Cor.
 3:18).

-Beloved, the ultimate purpose of prayer is not to simply change your situations, but primarily to change you into who God intended you to be (Christlikeness).
+Beloved, the ultimate purpose of prayer is not to simply change your situations, but primarily to increasingly change you into who God intended you to be (Christ-like).
 Why?

 Because God’s ultimate purpose or goal for you on earth is for you to “grow up in all things into Him who is the head—Christ.”
 (Eph.
 4:15 NKJV).